 Those advocating population is not a problem will typically promote how there is no danger of the world starving, as we can easily produce sufficient wheat to feed an even bigger population.
 But what is our ability to provide ‘optional’ products for the world such as chocolate, or coffee?
 The reality is, we can provide more than enough wheat, which means those who are is less developed countries, and all addition people added through population growth, remain on a very basic diet and do not consume commodities such as coffee or chocolate, standards of living in the west can remain at current levels.
 However, people in China, India and elsewhere in Asia and Africa and developing nations continue, well developing, commodities and such as coffee and chocolate are going to move in the direction of housing, and become only accessible by the rich.
 The more people the world adds, the greater the challenge.

 So if you are over 40, then consider multiple cups of coffee per day may even lengthen your life.
-But if younger, then maybe best not to start a habit that may become too expensive.
+But if younger, then also consider that coffee become expensive.